AadrianLeo/AI-Radio-App/README.md

         Folder Location : lib > pages > home_pages.dart

         Code change : In setupAlan function change the ALAN AI API KEy

      d.
+Copy and paste the file codes from the below scripts in the alan ai scripts : (File links : [AI_DATA](https://github.com/AadrianLeo/AI-Radio-App/blob/main/AI_DATA) , [AI_RADIO](https://github.com/AadrianLeo/AI-Radio-App/blob/main/AI_RADIO))

+        After creating project in alan ai > click on add scrip > Name the script as AI_DATA > copy the script from the AI_DATA file > amd paste it over there

+        Same for the AI_RADIO file

+     e.
 To run the flutter application select an emulator or connect your mobile with the you laptop/pc with usb :

         If you are going with your mobile phone enable usb debugging in developer option.

-     e.
+     f.
 Now Run the flutter application.
 To run the flutter application run command :  🎉

         Flutter run

-     d.
+     g.
 Congratulation you are all set and got to go. 🤹‍

 #